-In addition to the above, anyone working with junior rowers must be familiar with, follow and promote the British Rowing Safeguarding and Protecting Children Policy and Guidance documents.
-Individuals must:
+In addition to the above, anyone working with children (rowers and coxes under 18) must be familiar with, comply with and promote the British Rowing Safeguarding Children and Young People Policy and Safeguarding Handbooks.

-- recognise that the welfare of Children is paramount, and that they need to ensure that Children are protected is a primary consideration and may override the rights and needs of those adults working with them; - 31. follow British Rowing's guidance on the use of social networking services and Social Media, and text and email messaging; - 32. observe appropriate boundaries and relationships with juniors including use of contact and in language and communication; - always be publicly open when working with children, and avoid coaching, meetings or situations where a child or children and the individual are completely unobserved; - 34. work with the child's parent/carer to ensure that the level and type of participation is appropriate to the child's stage of development.
+- 5.1. recognise that the welfare of children is paramount and that the need to ensure that children are protected is a primary consideration and may override the rights and needs of those adults working with them; - 5.2. follow British Rowing's guidance on the use of social networking services and social media, and text and email messaging see Safeguarding Handbook 4, Safety in the digital world; - 5.3. observe appropriate boundaries and relationships with children including use of contact and in language and communication both in person and in a virtual context.
+See Safeguarding Handbook 3, Clubs training and competition guidance; - 5.4. always be publicly open when working with children, avoiding coaching, meetings or situations where a child or children and the individual are completely unobserved; - 5.5. work with the child's parent/carer to ensure that the level and type of participation is appropriate to the child's stage of development.